aildnont/HIFIS-model/README.md

       passed to the function.
 You will have to set the Client ID of a client who is in the test set in the main function of [lime_explain.py](src/interpretability/lime_explain.py) (it
-      currently reads ```client_id = 00000```).
-An image will be
+      currently reads ```client_id = lime_dict['Y_TEST'].index[0][0]```,
-      generated that depicts the top explainable features that the model used to make its prediction.
-The image will be automatically saved in _documents/generated_images/_, and its filename will resemble the following: _Client_client_id_exp_yyyymmdd-hhmmss.png_.
-See
+      which selects the first ClientID in the test set).
+An image will be generated that depicts the top explainable features that the model used to make its prediction.
+The image will be automatically saved in _documents/generated_images/_, and its filename will resemble the following:
-      below for an example of this graphic.
+      _Client_client_id_exp_yyyymmdd-hhmmss.png_.
+See below for an
+      example of this graphic.
 4. Interpret the output of the LIME explainer.
 LIME partitions features into classes or ranges and reports the features most contributory to a prediction.
 A feature explanation is considered to be a value (or